The government is looking to simplify local government underneath the new mayors.

 - A single unitary council for Oxfordshire – on Oxfordshire County Council’s existing boundaries

-Oxford City Council is leading the proposal for three unitary councils, which you can read more about on the A greater Oxford page.
+Oxford City Council is leading the proposal for three unitary councils, which you can read more about on the Greater Oxford webpage.

 Next steps